What is okonomiyaki made of?

 - First cook the chicken, if using.
 Heat 1 tbsp of oil in a large 28cm frying pan, and stir fry the chicken until cooked through.
 Remove to a plate and wipe out the pan.

 - In a large mixing bowl, whisk together the flour, water, dashi stock, caster sugar, baking powder, salt and eggs until smooth (very small lumps will not matter).
-Add the cabbage, and mix well.
+Add the cabbage and spring onions, and mix well.
 The cabbage will have a fine coating of batter.

 - Heat the remaining oil in a frying pan over a medium heat.
 If using chicken, pour in half the cabbage mixture, flatten with a spatula, then evenly arrange the chicken pieces on the surface of the cabbage, and top with the remaining cabbage mixture - making a chicken layer at the centre of the pancake.
 Otherwise simply add all the cabbage mixture to the pan at once.
 Press down firmly with a spatula to flatten.